 Go Back

-Shrimp fried rice bowl with plump shrimp, scrambled eggs, peas, and carrots garnished with scallions and sesame seeds
+Shrimp fried rice bowl in a wide shallow bowl showing glossy soy-coated fried rice with seared shrimp, scrambled eggs, peas, carrots, and scallions — garnished with sesame seeds and scallion greens

 Shrimp Fried Rice Bowl